idekerlab/DrugCell/README.md

     * Python v2.7
     * PyTorch
     * numpy
-    * scipy
-    * pandas
     * networkx
-    * A virtual environment to run model training/testing can be created using environment.yml file
+    * A virtual environment to run model training/testing can be created using _environment_setup/environment.yml_ file
-        * conda env create -f environment.yml
+        * conda env create -f _environment.yml_
     * After setting up the conda virtual environment, make sure to activate environment before executing DrugCell scripts.
         * source activate pytorch3drugcell

-# DrugCell model release v1.0
+# DrugCell release v1.0
 DrugCell v1.0 was trained using (cell line, drug) pairs, but it can be generalized to estimate response of any cells to any drugs if:
 1. The feature vector of cell is built as a binary vector representing